Music venue

 The Sydney Opera House's Concert Hall is an example of a large indoor classical music venue.
 It is home of the Sydney Symphony Orchestra.
 The rest of the building contains other amenities common at such music venues, such as cafés, restaurants, bars, and retail outlets.

 A music venue is any location used for a concert or musical performance.
-Music venues range in size and location, from a small coffeehouse for folk music shows, an outdoor bandshell or bandstand or a concert hall to an indoor sports stadium.
+Music venues range in size and location, from a small coffeehouse for folk music shows or jazz group performances, an outdoor bandshell or bandstand or a concert hall to an indoor sports stadium.
 Typically, different types of venues host different genres of music.
 Opera houses, bandshells, and concert halls host classical music performances, whereas public houses ("pubs"), nightclubs, and discothèques offer music in contemporary genres, such as rock, dance, country, and pop.

 The annual Dance Valley dance music festival in Spaarnwoude, Netherlands.
 Such music festivals typically include a large temporary stage, are held outdoors, and include other attractions such as food, performance art, and other social activities.

 Music venues may be either privately or publicly funded, and may charge for admission.
 An example of a publicly funded music venue is a bandstand in a municipal park; such outdoor venues typically do not charge for admission.
 A nightclub is a privately funded venue operated as a profit-making business; venues like these typically charge an entry fee to generate a profit.
 Music venues do not necessarily host live acts; disc jockeys at a discothèque or nightclub play recorded music through a PA system.

 Depending on the type of venue, the opening hours, location and length of performance may differ, as well as the technology used to deliver the music in the venue.
 Other attractions, such as performance art, standup comedy, or social activities, may also be available, either while music is playing or at other times.
 For example, at a bar or pub, the house band may be playing live songs while drinks are being served, and between songs, recorded music may be played.
 Some classes of venues may play live music in the background, such as a performance on a grand piano in a restaurant.